eniac/Flightplan/Wharf/README.md

 $ ./bmv2/complete_fec_e2e.sh <input.pcap>
 $ ./bmv2/complete_mcd_e2e.sh <input.pcap> <expected.pcap>
 ```
-The steps to setup the mininet simulation are enforced in `start_flightplan_mininet.py`
-to initialize the topology and start the hosts & switches defined in the config file.

 The first tests just the FEC functionality, ensuring that the packets received by
 h2 are identical to those sent by h1, even in the presence of drops.